Saskia-Oosterbroek/decona/README.md

   - Within species variation: porpoise eDNA from seawater 3.5 kb mitochondrial marker

 ## Installation
+Currently Decona is only supported for use with Linux, the Ubuntu command line app for Windows also works but is recommended only for use with smaller datasets.

 Decona is sensitive to installation version of dependencies.
 To keep things simple the installer will create a virtual Conda environment for you containing everything you need.
 All dependencies are included with exception of the BLAST+ command line application.
 If the BLAST function is desired it can be downloaded from  [NCBI BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK52640/).

 ```sh